ZhangGaoxing/windows-iot-demo/BMP180Demo/README.md

 # ZhangGaoxing's BMP180 Demo
 This is a Windows IoT Core project on the Raspberry Pi 2/3, coded by C#.

+## Attention
+Sensor data 'Altitude' is inaccurate !

+This project not included try-catch.

 ## Connect
 * SDA - Pin3
 * SCL - Pin5